-The Fault-tolerant Local Spanning Subgraph (FLSSk) protocol is fully localized and preserves k-node connectivity while maintaining bi-directionality [11].
+The Fault-tolerant Local Spanning Subgraph (FLSSk) protocol is proposed by [11].
+The protocol is fully localized and preserves k-node connectivity while maintaining bi-directionality.

 Fault tolerance can also be analyzed on the overall impact of failures or attacks on the network performance in terms of characteristic path length between a pair of nodes.
-Basagni et al. [12] states that a high Csupports local information spreading as well as a decentralized infrastructure.
+Basagni et al. [12] states that a high C supports local information spreading as well as a decentralized infrastructure.
 Networks with a high C show a faster global response on local impacts whereas local sensitivity implies low fault tolerance.
-On the other hand, Latora et al. [7] defines the efficiency measure and argues that the local efficiency measure reveals the fault tolerance level of the system since it shows "how efficient the communication is between the first neighbors of i when i is removed".
+On the other hand, Latora et al. [7] defines the efficiency measure and argues that the local efficiency measure reveals how much a system is fault tolerant, since it shows "how efficient the communication is between the first neighbors of i when i is removed".
 They also show that the local efficiency measure is directly related to C implying that a high C correlates to an increased fault tolerance.

-Originally, C is introduced in combination with the characteristic path length measure to describe the behavior of small-world networks [6], which are known to be remarkably resilient against failures [7].
+Originally, C is introduced in combination with the characteristic path length measure in order to describe the behavior of small-world networks [6], which are known to be remarkably resilient against failures [7].